Wells Fargo & Company MN Reduces Stake in Lululemon Athletica Inc. (NASDAQ:LULU)

-LULU has been the topic of several recent analyst reports.
-B. Riley upped their price target on Lululemon Athletica from $370.00 to $466.00 and gave the company a “buy” rating in a research note on Tuesday, August 17th.
-Piper Sandler upped their price target on Lululemon Athletica from $446.00 to $481.00 and gave the company an “overweight” rating in a research note on Thursday, September 9th.
-Telsey Advisory Group upped their price target on Lululemon Athletica from $460.00 to $485.00 and gave the company an “outperform” rating in a research note on Thursday, September 9th.
-Argus increased their target price on Lululemon Athletica from $416.00 to $500.00 and gave the stock a “buy” rating in a research note on Friday, September 10th.
-Finally, The Goldman Sachs Group started coverage on Lululemon Athletica in a research note on Wednesday, July 14th.
-They set a “buy” rating and a $447.00 target price on the stock.
-Five analysts have rated the stock with a hold rating, eighteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, Lululemon Athletica currently has a consensus rating of “Buy” and a consensus target price of $451.60.

-In other Lululemon Athletica news, CEO Calvin Mcdonald sold 10,000 shares of Lululemon Athletica stock in a transaction that occurred on Thursday, September 9th.
-The stock was sold at an average price of $427.37, for a total value of $4,273,700.00.
-Following the transaction, the chief executive officer now directly owns 53,409 shares in the company, valued at approximately $22,825,404.33.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Kathryn Henry sold 250 shares of the firm’s stock in a transaction that occurred on Wednesday, September 15th.
-The shares were sold at an average price of $420.00, for a total value of $105,000.00.
-Following the completion of the sale, the director now directly owns 4,054 shares of the company’s stock, valued at $1,702,680.
+In other Lululemon Athletica news, Director Kathryn Henry sold 250 shares of the firm’s stock in a transaction on Friday, September 24th.
+The stock was sold at an average price of $432.41, for a total transaction of $108,102.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, CEO Calvin Mcdonald sold 10,000 shares of Lululemon Athletica stock in a transaction on Thursday, September 9th.
+The shares were sold at an average price of $427.37, for a total value of $4,273,700.00.
+Following the completion of the sale, the chief executive officer now directly owns 53,409 shares of the company’s stock, valued at approximately $22,825,404.33.
 The disclosure for this sale can be found here.
-Insiders sold a total of 31,723 shares of company stock worth $13,501,272 over the last quarter.
-Company insiders own 0.39% of the company’s stock.
+Insiders have sold 31,723 shares of company stock valued at $13,501,272 in the last three months.
+0.39% of the stock is currently owned by company insiders.

+Lululemon Athletica (NASDAQ:LULU) last issued its quarterly earnings data on Tuesday, September 7th.
+The apparel retailer reported $1.65 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.19 by $0.46.
+The firm had revenue of $1.45 billion during the quarter, compared to analysts’ expectations of $1.33 billion.
+Lululemon Athletica had a return on equity of 34.16% and a net margin of 14.96%.
+Lululemon Athletica’s revenue was up 60.7% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.74 earnings per share.
+As a group, sell-side analysts anticipate that Lululemon Athletica Inc. will post 7.49 EPS for the current year.

+A number of research analysts recently issued reports on LULU shares.
+Guggenheim raised their price target on Lululemon Athletica from $450.00 to $475.00 and gave the stock a “buy” rating in a research note on Thursday, September 9th.
+Deutsche Bank Aktiengesellschaft lifted their target price on Lululemon Athletica from $474.00 to $486.00 and gave the company a “buy” rating in a research note on Wednesday.
+Argus lifted their target price on Lululemon Athletica from $416.00 to $500.00 and gave the company a “buy” rating in a research note on Friday, September 10th.
+Piper Sandler lifted their target price on Lululemon Athletica from $446.00 to $481.00 and gave the company an “overweight” rating in a research note on Thursday, September 9th.
+Finally, Oppenheimer lifted their target price on Lululemon Athletica from $405.00 to $520.00 and gave the company an “outperform” rating in a research note on Friday, September 17th.
+Five equities research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has issued a strong buy rating to the stock.
+Based on data from MarketBeat, Lululemon Athletica currently has an average rating of “Buy” and an average target price of $451.60.

 lululemon athletica, Inc engages in the designing, distributing and retail of athletic apparel and accessories.
 It company operates through the following business segments: Company-Operated Stores, Direct to Consumer.
 The Company-Operated Stores segment comprises of lululemon and ivivva brands; and specialize in athletic wear for female youth.